 What is LIKEtoKNOW.it and how do I use it?

-- Download the LIKEtoKNOW.it app and follow the people you want to shop.
-The app is like it’s own shoppable Instagram feed.
+- Download the LTK app and follow the people you want to shop.
+The app is like its own shoppable Instagram feed.
 In the app, you can click a photo and directly get all the links.
+If you come across a photo on Instagram you want to shop, you can take a screenshot of the post and it will show up at the top of your LTK feed.
+This way you don’t have to scroll through the feed searching for what you’re looking for!

 How do I make sure a blogger gets credit for my purchase?

-Why do bloggers use LIKEtoKNOW.it and not just tell me where things are from?
+Why do bloggers use LTK and not just tell me where things are from?

 Does it cost me to shop through a blogger’s link?

 You’ll pay the same price whether you shop through an affiliate link or not.
-You can also use whatever coupons you have for your purchase.
+You can also use whatever coupons you have for your purchase, but using sites like Ebates or clicking on other affiliate links (knowingly or unknowingly) will cancel out the commission of the sale.

 How much do bloggers make with each sale?